Skip to main content

 Webinars & Large Events

-Zoom Webinars is purpose-built for large events.
+Zoom Webinars is built for large events.
 Features: registration pages, email reminders, attendee/panelist roles, Q&A moderation, polls, post-event analytics, YouTube/Facebook streaming.
 Supports up to 50,000 attendees (paid add-on).
 For companies hosting customer-facing webinars, product launches, or training: Zoom Webinars is industry standard.

 Teams has webinar mode but it's basic.
 Registration, Q&A, attendee limit of 1,000 (10,000 view-only on premium).
 Sufficient for internal town halls or customer training.
 Not suitable for large public webinars requiring professional features.
 For occasional webinars: Teams webinar mode works.
 For regular webinar programs: Zoom is necessary.